amppwaapp/amppwaapp.github.io/about.md

 permalink: /about/
 ---

-This is basically use web technologies to build apps with
+Use web technologies to build apps with functionality equal to native apps.
-* functionality expected of native apps, and
-* appearance and performance which is more sporty than clunky

-### Drop a note to express interest in this or future posts or apps
+### Drop a note to express interest in posts or apps

 [interest@amppwa.app](mailto:interest@amppwa.app)